 JOSH MACLVOR-ANDERSEN Non Fiction

 Josh MacIvor-Andersen is an award-winning writer, teacher, and competitive tree climber.
 He is the author of the memoir On Heights & Hunger, and editor of Rooted: The Best New Arboreal Nonfiction.
 His essays and reportage have appeared in magazines and journals such as Gulf Coast, The Guardian, Paris Review Daily, Arts and Letters, Fourth Genre, Normal School, Diagram, and many others.
 He lives in Marquette, MI with his family and a fat cat named Baby Kitty.

 FLEDA BROWN Poetry

 The author of nine books of poetry and two essay collections, Fleda Brown's latest collection, The Woods Are On Fire: New and Selected Poems, was chosen by former U.S. Poet Laureate Ted Kooser for his Contemporary Poetry Series at University of Nebraska Press.
 Brown herself was Poet Laureate of Delaware from 2001 to 2006.
 In addition to teaching in The Rainier Writing Workshop, Pacific Lutheran University’s Low Residency MFA Program, Brown also writes about and reviews poetry for her local newspaper, the Record-Eagle, and is regularly featured on Interlochen Public Radio.
-Her third nonfiction collection, My Wobbly Bicycle: Meditations on Cancer and the Creative Life (2016), benefits the Cowell Family Cancer Center’s Health and Wellness Suite in Traverse City.
+Her third nonfiction collection, My Wobbly Bicycle: Meditations on Cancer and the Creative Life (Mission Point Press, 2016), benefits the Cowell Family Cancer Center’s Health and Wellness Suite in Traverse City.